RikVanHaaren/fontys_s3_portfolio/README.md

 ## 2.6 Requirements and design
 _Individual project_ <br/>
 In the individual project we started with setting up a list of non-functional requirements.
 These requirements I translated to a microservice architecture.
 Within this translation I made sure the business logic is well divided into different services.
 To validate the quality of the requirements and the structure of the architecture, Hans van Heumen (stakeholder) was asked to give feedback.
-After approval, we finalized the architecture diagrams, which you can find in the following document:  ‘(Architecture) [./mxBikesClient_documentation/architectureDesignDocument.md]’.
+After approval, we finalized the architecture diagrams, which you can find in the following document:  "[Architecture](./mxBikesClient_documentation/architectureDesignDocument.md)".

 Besides the validation of a stakeholder, I also made a testplan where the requirements have been tested in a step-by-step way.
 This testplan includes acceptance testing and feedback validation from a stakeholder.
-(Testing Documentation)[./mxBikesClient_documentation/testingDocumentation.md]’.
+[Testing Documentation](./mxBikesClient_documentation/testingDocumentation.md)".

 Finally, a demo of the application was given where we manually tested all functionalities and we evaluated this with the quality properties such as security and performance.